 I have some cheap keyboards and electronic drum pads.
 I am collecting different models of drum machines and samplers as I go along.
 If I had the money, I would like to invest in a proper drum kit of my own someday.
 I prefer acrylic drums, for their tonal consistency and durability.
 Zickos invented them and are the best, IMHO.
 I am also impressed by the Korg Wavedrum Global Edition, Roland SPD-30 Octapad, and Roland TD-12 V-Drums.

 I am always making improvements to my setup.
-I would like to build a few custom instruments for myself, eventually, to my own specifications.
-I will have to get by with what I have for awhile, until I can afford it.
-Meanwhile, I would like to add other instruments to my arsenal; maybe a Rickenbacker 4001 bass, a Fender Bass VI, or a Fender Baritone Guitar.
+I would like to build custom instruments for myself, eventually.
+I will have to get by with what I have, until I can afford it.
+I would love to add other instruments to my arsenal; maybe a Rickenbacker 4001 bass, a Fender Bass VI, or a Fender Baritone Guitar.

 I play the bass and guitar more alike each other than most players do, I think.
 My rig has evolved over time into something unusual, combining bass & guitar together.
 I split the instrument signal three ways, with various effects, into a “sonic sandwich”;